solaribit/ninja-trading-lab-html/README.md

 Same as the WordPress plugin ? **GPLv3 or later**

-Feel free to fork, modify, embed, share ñ go wild!
+Feel free to fork, modify, embed, share ‚Äì go wild!

 Made with by **solaribit** in South Africa
-**Ninja Trading Bot Lab** ñ now in HTML form too!
+**Ninja Trading Bot Lab** ‚Äì now in HTML form too!

 ---